peridio/docs/src/docs/reference/webhooks.md

 - Must be prefixed with `https://`.
 - Must immediately return a `200` upon receipt and signature verification.
 For example, you must return a `200` response before updating a record in your system.
-- Must be operational at the time of enabling a webhook or at the time of the update, if updating the `url` of an enabled webhook.
+- Must be operational at the time of enabling a webhook, or at the time of the update if updating the `url` of an enabled webhook.
 - HTTP method:  `POST`.
 - Max `url` length: `1028`.